tonyhallett/alexa-ts-ssml-builder/README.md

 These tags will be allowed for supported locales and supported voices and disallowed for unsupported locales and unsupported voices.

+Note that I believe that the documentation is not up to date.

+I have added Amy, Takumi and Lupe to the conversational voices.
+I have added Amy to the news voices.
+I have added en-GB and es-ES to long-form.

 ```
 jaJpBuilder.fun